ganelson/inform/resources/Documentation/Writing with Inform.md

 (Note that this activity does not come in different forms for different dark rooms: the wording is fixed at `printing the description of a dark room`, and we are not allowed to substitute particular dark rooms or assign a `(called ...)` onto the mention of the dark room.)

-## Drawing the status window {act_csl}
+## Constructing the status line {act_csl}

 ^^{status line} ^^{screen top} ^^{left hand status line (- text)+glob+} ^^{right hand status line (- text)+glob+}

 **1. When it happens.** Just before input is accepted from the keyboard, Inform constructs a "status window" at the top of the window which is normally displayed in reverse colours (white on black instead of black on white, say).
+This was once just a single line, and the name of this activity is a reminder of those simpler times.

-**2. The default behaviour.** Makes the status window up out of two pieces, the `left hand status line` and the `right hand status line`.
+**2. The default behaviour.** Makes the status window up as a single line with two pieces, printed from the text variables `left hand status line` and the `right hand status line`.
 Since these can freely be changed, note that the status window is already very customisable without using rules applied to this activity.
+(See [Changing the status line].)

-**3. Examples.** (a) The most useful thing about this activity is that it allows us to vary descriptions in the status window.
-This is especially helpful to abbreviate unduly long room names, which might not otherwise fit:
+**3. Examples.** (a) One use for this activity is to vary location names in the status window.
+This is especially helpful to abbreviate unduly long names, which might not otherwise fit:

 	The Temple Of A Thousand Mightily Peeved Deities is a room.
-Rule for printing the name of the Temple while drawing the status window: say "Temple".
+Rule for printing the name of the Temple while constructing the status line: say "Temple".

+Note that this works not by adding a rule to the activity, but by detecting whether or not it is currently running.

 (b) Again, it's usually not necessary to apply activity rules to this, but occasionally amusing effects are possible if we do:

 	{*}The blindfold is wearable and carried.
-Rule for drawing the status window while the blindfold is worn: do nothing.
+Rule for constructing the status line while the blindfold is worn: do nothing.

+(c) More dramatically:

+	A room can be underwater or dry land.

+	The Beach is a room.
+South of the Beach is the Continental Shelf.
+	The Shelf is underwater.

+	Oxygen remaining is a number that varies.

+	Every turn while the player is in an underwater room: decrement the oxygen remaining;
+		if the oxygen remaining is less than 0: end the story saying "You have drowned".

+	After going from a dry land room to an underwater room: now the oxygen remaining is 5;
+		say "You hold your breath."

+	After going from an underwater room to a dry land room: now the oxygen remaining is 0;
+		say "You take a breath with great relief."

+	Table of undersea status details
+	left column	middle column	right column
+	"[the player's surroundings]"	--	"[score]/[turn count]"
+	"[bold type]Submerged[roman type]"	"Oxygen: [oxygen remaining]"	"DANGER"

+	Rule for constructing the status line while the player is in an underwater room: draw the status window with the table of undersea status details.

+For further effects, see [The main screen and the status window].

 ## Writing a paragraph about {act_wpa}